A Typical Online Learning Environment

 This is an area where daily and weekly announcements are noted for you.
-Any item that the university or professor feels the students in the course should know, will be posted to this area.
+Any item that the university or professor feels the students in the course should know, may be posted to this area.
 It is your responsibility to check this daily.
-Otherwise, you could miss critical data and deadlines.
+If you don't, you could miss critical data and deadlines.

-This is where all class content materials will be housed, such as the course lectures, syllabus, articles, etc. Note, all course materials could also be separated out and an area specific to the syllabus could be used.
-However, many online universities will keep like items in an area to avoid confusion.
+This is where all class content materials are typically housed, such as the course lectures, syllabus, articles, etc. Note, all course materials could also be separated out and an area specific to the syllabus could be used.
+However, many online universities keep similar items in a single area to avoid confusion.
 You might also find specific items here related to helpful hints and tips for your success, or tips for using a specific platform, or similar items that a professor might think will aid you during the course.
-Be sure to read these items, they are there for your benefit and will guide you through the course and program of study.
-Be sure to keep these on your desktop especially while enrolled in the program of study, as you will want access to these later.
+Be sure to read these items, they are there for your benefit and are designed to guide you through the course and program of study.
+Be sure to keep these on your desktop especially while enrolled in the program of study, as you are likely to want access to these later.
 Trust me!

 Area for students to relax and talk about anything not related to the course, or if you want, you can still discuss course-related items, but this area is off-limits to discussion and grading so whatever is posted here does not pertain to gaining points for grading purposes.
 Some learning management systems now utilize this area for all classes going on at the same time to talk amongst themselves.
 This could be limited to just current sections of one course, or all courses currently going on.
 It varies depending upon the university.
 The class lounge is a great asset to students where you can discuss frustrations and the like or get to know your classmates better.